bodastage/bts-ce/README.md

 ### Windows
 * Download latest release files from https://github.com/bodastage/bts-ce/releases
 * Unzip them to Drive:/Bodastage
-* Launch the windows command line terminal as an administrator
+* Launch the Windows **command prompt** as an administrator
-* Move to Drive:/Bodastage/bts-ce
+* Move to Drive:/Bodastage/bts-ce on the Windows command prompt.
   ```batch
   > cd  Drive:/Bodastage/bts-ce
   ```